eryk260/2sixty/adr/adr-0013-gcp-centralised-audit-logs-2019-04-10.md

 ## Context

-This ADR is to Centralised GCP Audit Logs.
+This ADR is to Centralised GCP Audit Logs in BigQuery.

-No doubt GCP Stack Driver is use to for storing and monitoring audit logs both application and system logs.
+GCP Stack Driver is use to for storing and monitoring audit logs both application and system logs.
 Stackdriver has retention period for each log.

-Requirement is to retain system audit logs beyond the standard retention  periods for Auditing purpose e.g. SOX compliance audit
+Requirement is to retain system audit logs beyond the standard retention  periods defined in stackdriver so that logs could be use for monitoring , alerting and SOX Compliance audit

-Develop Datalab reports for monitoring and alerting.

 More information : https://docs.google.com/document/d/13kSTJEthSwiGpJrB37F2PFcucMIctAYzNT7F5SuKcIU/edit?usp=sharing

 ## Decision
+   Centralised Audit logs in BigQuery

 ## Consequences
+   - Datalab report for monitoring and alerting can be developed using audit logs in BigQuery
+   - Data from BigQuery table could be used for SOX Compliance audit
+   - Audit logs retainedment policy can be determined based on Requirement of 2sixty